JochimM/Delfi-PQ_FDIR/README.md

 - Pointer, memory locations

 Issues arose when trying to use the pointer with varying formats of the memory locations.
-At first it was tried to use the following format of memory location: 0x000F where the last three digits were randomnly determined.
+At first it was tried to use the following format of memory location: 0x000F where the last three digits were determined at random.
 This however was proven unsuitable for use with the pointer, therefore a different approach was used, where the Arduino's RAM memory boundaries were obtained in bytes (256 to 2303) and a random number between these values is chosen in the Python script and send to the Arduino.
-This new approach did work.
+This new approach was successful.

 - Communication over Serial